 However, you must know that this is the only point of similarity between an arrest warrant and a benchwarrant.
 Both bench warrants and arrest warrants get issued by the court under different circumstances.
 If the person concerned failed to comply, then it can bring in severe consequences for the person.

-If you come in a situation where either a arrest warrant or bench warrant gets issued against you, you must hire an experienced lawyer to navigate you through the troubled legal waters.
+If you come in a situation where either an arrest warrant or bench warrant gets issued against you, you must hire an experienced lawyer to navigate you through the troubled legal waters.
+For assistance, you can check out criminal lawyers Parramatta to help you.

 Arrest warrant – What is it?